Existence of knotted vortex tubes in steady Euler flows: Introduction

 A domain in $\RR^3$ that is the union of vortex lines and whose boundary is an embedded torus is a (closed) {\em vortex tube}\/.
 The analysis of {\em thin}\/ vortex tubes, in a sense to be specified below, for solutions to the Euler equation has attracted considerable attention.
 A long-standing problem in this direction is Lord Kelvin's conjecture~\cite{Kelvin} that knotted and linked thin vortex tubes can arise in steady solutions to the Euler equation.
 This conjecture was motivated by results due to Helmholtz on the time-dependent case, which hinge on the mechanism of vorticity transport, and Maxwell's observations of what he called ``water twists''.

 Kelvin's conjecture is basically a question on the existence of knotted invariant tori in steady solutions of the Euler equation.
-There is a considerable body of literature devoted to the analysis of topological and geometrical structures that appear in fluid flows, which has led to significant results e.g.\ on particle trajectories and vortex lines~\cite{Ar66,EG00,LS00,Annals}, on the relationship between the Euler equation and the group of volume-preserving diffeomorphisms~\cite{Ar66,Ebin,KM03,Sverak}, and on the connection of the helicity with the energy functional and the asymptotic linking number~\cite{Arnold,FH91,Ghys,Vogel}.
+There is a considerable body of literature devoted to the analysis of topological and geometrical structures that appear in fluid flows, which has led to significant results e.g.\ on particle trajectories and vortex lines~\cite{Ar66,EG00,LS00,Annals,Nadirashvili}, on the relationship between the Euler equation and the group of volume-preserving diffeomorphisms~\cite{Ar66,Ebin,KM03,Sverak}, and on the connection of the helicity with the energy functional and the asymptotic linking number~\cite{Arnold,FH91,Ghys,Vogel}.
 However, Kelvin's conjecture remains wide open, and indeed has been included as a major open problem in topological fluid mechanics in the surveys~\cite{Ri98,Mo00}.

 There is strong numerical evidence of the existence of thin vortex tubes, both in the case of steady and time-dependent fluid flows.
 As a matter of fact, thin vortex tubes have long played a key role in the construction and numerical exploration of possible blow-up scenarios for the Euler equation, which in turn has led to rigorous results such as~\cite{CF01,Deng}.
 A particularly influential scenario in this direction is~\cite{Pelz}, which discusses how an initial condition with a certain set of linked thin vortex tubes might lead to singularity formation in finite time.
+As a side remark, let us point out that thin vortex tubes of complicated knot topologies have been recently constructed experimentally in the fluid mechanics laboratory at the University of Chicago~\cite{Irvine}.

 Our aim in this paper is to prove that there exist steady solutions to the Euler equation in $\RR^3$ having thin vortex tubes of any link and knot type.
 The steady solutions we construct are {\em Beltrami fields}\/, that is, they satisfy the equation